sia623/HostelShow/README.md

 # HostelShow

-HostelBaddie is a web application designed to facilitate borrowing, selling, and managing items within a hostel community.
+HostelShow is a web application designed to facilitate borrowing, selling, and managing items within a hostel community.
 The platform fosters a collaborative and sustainable environment by enabling students to exchange goods and services easily.

 ## Features